Tristazxy/Malaria-in-Africa-Analyze/README.md

 [What is malaria?](https://www.cdc.gov/malaria/about/faqs.html#:~:text=Malaria%20is%20a%20serious%20and,humans%3A%20Plasmodium%20falciparum%2C%20P.)

 This resource provides information on the transmission routes and viral principles that cause malaria.
 It also explains which populations are susceptible to infection and the symptoms of infection.
 This site was created to prevent and control dangerous diseases.
+This resource is helpful for the story because it can provide more detail on the relevance of malaria to our lives, proving that malaria is not just rampant in Africa, but can also affect our lives if we don't help control it.

 [Is Africa losing ground in the battle for water and sanitation?](https://www.washingtonpost.com/politics/2022/01/28/is-africa-losing-ground-battle-water-sanitation/)